PopovEvgeniy/electricsectioncalculator/Readme.txt

 About program modification

 The source code included in source.zip archive.
-It can be compiled Lazarus 2.2.2 or higher.
+It can be compiled under Lazarus 2.2.2 or higher.

 Feedback